 - University of Montana-Missoula/ Skaggs School of Pharmacy

 - Saint John Fisher College/ Wegmans School of Pharmacy

 - Ohio Northern University/ Rudolph H Raabe College of Pharmacy

 According to the Bureau of Labor Statistics (BLS):

 You won’t be in the highest-paid 10% when you have set off, but with experience, you could get there.
 The high career prospects and the salary margin is motivating enough to get through the cut-throat competition.
-In fact, that there are excellent job prospects will spur some people on to become pharmacists.
-Also, if you want to explore more fields, you can also know how to become a cop or a notary in Florida.
+There are excellent job prospects that will spur some people on to become pharmacists.
+Also, if you want to explore more fields, you can know how to become a cop or a notary in Florida.
 Make your passion, your career with our guides.

 Pharmacists were previously known as chemists if you remember.
 These people play a very vital role in the public and, in many ways, to the healthcare industry.
 What would physicians do if there were no drugs to administer to their patients to cure or treat them?
 What would you and I do if we did not have a drug to cure our temporary pains and aches?
 Nothing!
 Thank our stars that we’ve got medicine for all our aches coz of the Pharmacists.